PouyaPouryaie/springboot-kafka/Readme.md

 To run this project, ensure you have Docker and Docker Compose installed on your system.

+### Version of Tools and Frameworks
+- Spring boot: 3.3.4
+- Kafka: 3.8.1

 ### Prerequisites:

 - Java 21